 - Neck -Inspect the area where the headstock merges with the neck, especially on angled/tilted back headstock guitars like Gibson, Epiphone and many others.
 Look to see if the headstock/neck has been broken and repaired.
 If professionally repaired the guitar should play fine and the repair will last the life of the guitar.
 But if it’s a DIY repair job or not even repaired, stay clear!
 Inspect the areas on the sides where the fretboard bonds with the neck and runs under the nut.
 Many headstock cracks are hard to see in this area.
 If the guitar has no strings or is not tuned, the seller could be hiding a broken headstock, as the crack often recloses and can be hard to see.
 Running your fingernail up and down the back of the neck in this area can sometimes help.
 The outside strings should be parallel to the neck edge but well inside and should not run too close to the edge.

 - Nut – the guitar nut is the slotted thing at the top of the fretboard where the neck meets the headstock.
-It should suspend the strings high enough to not buzz against the first fret, yet low enough to allow accurate intonation (i.e.: where notes are accurate in the first few frets).
+It should suspend the strings high enough to not buzz against the first fret, yet low enough to allow accurate Intonation refers to being able to get the correct note on e... (i.e.: where notes are accurate in the first few frets).
 Fret (hold down) each string at the 3rd fret while tapping the string just over the 1st fret.
 You should see movement but only slight movement.
 If you have a string action ruler, fret at the 12th fret and measure each string between the 1st fret and the bottom of the string.
 It should be no more than .020″ (twenty thousandths) and no less than .010″ for each string.
 It’s common for the low-E to be close to 20 and the high-e closer to 10.
 If any strings are outside these measurements, you should probably pass on this guitar.
 Nothing other than a professional set of nut files (about $100 per set) can properly file down a nut.
 If the slots are low, you could shim it or use the baking soda/CA glue trick (Google it), but then you’d have to file slots back down a bit, needing those $100 files.

-- Frets – I charge $70 for a level/crown job to remove fret wear plus $15 for each fret that must be replaced and another $70 for the setup needed afterward.
+- Frets – I charge $70 for a level/crown job to remove fret wear plus $15 for each fret that must be replaced and another $70 for the A "setup" is vital to a properly playing guitar. needed afterward.
 So, unless you want to add $140+ to your guitar purchase price, stay clear of guitars that show any fret wear.
 Even a little fret wear is bad because once the grooves have started, instead of randomly spreading contact along the fret top, the strings will find the center of that groove with every strum and fret wear will become exponentially faster.
 Start with the unwound strings (high-e, etc.) and move each string aside a bit and look closely for fret wear.
 Do this along the first 8 frets at least.

-- Neck Relief/Truss Rod – Fret each E/e string at the first (easier with a capo) and last frets and measure the distance between the 7th or 8th fret (where the deepest point of the curve lies).
+- Neck Refers to a bow in the guitar neck intended to allow strings.../Truss Rod – Fret each E/e string at the first (easier with a A clip that frets (holds strings down) all strings along the...) and last frets and measure the distance between the 7th or 8th fret (where the deepest point of the curve lies).
 It should be between 0.010″ and 0.020″.
 If there is much more than 0.020 (say 0.030 or more), the guitar needs a truss rod adjustment.
 This isn’t a deal killer by any means, unless the owner appears to be knowledgeable and capable of doing this sort of maintenance.
 Then, you’d have to wonder why it wasn’t already adjusted.
 Maybe because of a truss rod problem?
 If there is no space at all between the bottom of the string and the fret, the neck likely has a backbow due to the truss rod being over-adjusted.
 Over 0.020″ or under 0.010″, and I’d ask the seller to adjust it right then and there, unless he’ll let you inspect the truss rod and adjust it yourself.
 Though most take a 4mm Allen wrench, some take 1/8″ or 3/16″ and some take a socket type wrench.
 Use your flashlight to peer down the truss rod opening and try to ensure the screw hex head has distinct sides and isn’t worn and rounded.
-If there is more than a few thousandths difference between low-E and high-e relief, the neck has a twist – another good reason to keep on shopping.
+If there is more than a few thousandths difference between low-E and high-e Refers to a bow in the guitar neck intended to allow strings..., the neck has a twist – another good reason to keep on shopping.

 - String/Saddle Heights – Knowing the string heights (action) is important.
 Too high and the guitar will be uncomfortable to play (and hurt you fingers!).
 Too low and strings will “buzz” along the fret tops and rob you of some of your tone.
-Fret at the 1st fret (capo is helpful) and measure at the 17th for Fender/Squier style guitars or 12th fret for most Gibson/Epiphone styles.
+Fret at the 1st fret (A clip that frets (holds strings down) all strings along the... is helpful) and measure at the 17th for Fender/Squier style guitars or 12th fret for most Gibson/Epiphone styles.
 Around 0.070″ at low-E, 0.055 at high-e and roughly 0.065 in-between.
 Most guitars allow for easy adjustment of string heights BUT if your bridge or saddles are already at maximum or minimum height, your neck has a problem.
 “Bolt-on” necks (they’re actually “screw-on”) can be shimmed – but is this something you really want to mess with?
 Neck-thru types are way more serious.

 - Sharp Fret Ends – run your hand along each side of the neck and feel the fret ends.
 Sharp?
 If so, the guitar will be uncomfortable to play.
 A 220 or 320 sanding foam block can smooth the fret ends, but if you have fretboard binding, I’d think twice.
 You also risk scratching a finished neck with this procedure.